Italy in the Junior Eurovision Song Contest 2015

-Italy participated in the Junior Eurovision Song Contest 2015 in Sofia, Bulgaria after winning in its first appearance in the 2014 contest.
+Italy was represented at the Junior Eurovision Song Contest 2015 in Sofia, Bulgaria after winning in its first appearance in the 2014 contest.
 They had initially selected their act through the national final Ti lascio una canzone on 12 September 2015, were Chiara and Martina Scarpari had won.
 However, on 17 September 2015, it was announced that there were technical issues in the voting, and the final would be re-run on 19 September 2015.
 The Scarpari sisters went on to win the re-run final, and would still represent Italy at the 2015 contest.
 Italy finished in 16th place during the contest with 34 points.

 Before Junior Eurovision

 Ti lascio una canzone

 On 24 June 2015, the Italian national broadcast Radiotelevisione italiana (RAI) confirmed Italy's participation at Junior Eurovision Song Contest 2015.
 It was also announced that the country representative would be select through a national final, to be held during the first episode of the forthcoming edition of Ti lascio una canzone.